Retail EDI Glossary

 Consumer

-The end user, but not necessarily a purchaser, in the distribution chain of a goods or services.
+The end user, but not necessarily a purchaser, in the distribution chain of goods or services.

 A transport line that moves product under contract with a shipper or consignee.

-This is the cost of an item as charged by the supplier to the retailer.
-This typically includes all cost charged by the supplier to get the item to the retailer (production, packaging, freight).
+The cost of an item as charged by the supplier to the retailer.
+This typically includes all costs charged by the supplier to get the item to the retailer, including production, packaging and freight.

 Country of Origin Labeling (COOL)

-A USDA labeling law the requires retailers (grocery) to notify the consumer regarding the source country of certain foods (ex. meat, fish, fruit, and nuts).
+A USDA labeling law the requires grocery retailers to notify the consumer regarding the source country of certain foods such as meat, fish, fruit and nuts.

-A financial document issued by the seller of goods or services to the buyer, reducing the amount that the buyer owes to the seller.
-Some common credit memo examples are billing errors, rebates, returns, volume discounts, etc.
+A financial document issued by the seller of goods or services to the buyer, reducing the amount that the buyer owes the seller.
+Some common credit memo examples are billing errors, rebates, returns, and volume discounts.
+EDI 812 is the Credit/Debit Adjustment document.

 CRM Contact Center (Customer service, call center, etc)

-A computer-based system that provides call and contact routing for high-volume telephony transactions, with specialist answering “agent” stations and a sophisticated real-time contact management system.
-The definition includes all contact center systems that provide inbound contact handling capabilities and automatic contact distribution, combined with a high degree of sophistication in terms of dynamic contact traffic management.
+A computer-based system that provides call and contact routing for high-volume telephony transactions, with specialized answering “agent” stations and a sophisticated real-time contact management system.
+The definition includes all contact center systems that provide inbound contact handling capabilities and automatic contact distribution, combined with a high degree of sophistication in dynamic contact traffic management.
 There are a lot of synonyms for this important function.

 Cross-dock / Cross-docking